 Themes can become a hotbed for malware that come with the promise of Blackhat SEO, malvertising, and backdoors.

 If you find a “free” theme that has not been updated in the past 6 months, it might not be as free as you think.
+Again, avoid “nulled” or pirated themes.
 Think of the money you might end up losing because of a vulnerability that causes your site to become infected.
+Use a child theme so you can update the parent theme without losing customizations, and when the theme stops receiving updates, plan to migrate to a maintained alternative.

 4- Extensions